justeattakeaway/pie/README.md

 The former will present commitizen's interactive prompt to ensure it conforms to our commitlint ruleset.

-While you can still use `git commit -m`, it is up to you to manually ensure you commit message conforms with our commitlint ruleset.
+While you can still use `git commit -m`, it is up to you to manually ensure your commit message conforms with our commitlint ruleset.

 ### Pull Request Title
 When creating a pull request, please ensure the title conforms to the conventional commit standard.
 For example, a `fix` to `pie-docs` should have a title such as: